-All documents submitted to the Admission Office become the property of Pepperdine University.
+All documents submitted to the Office of Admissions and Enrollment become the property of Pepperdine University.
 Documents will not be returned or duplicated for any purpose.
-Additional information regarding this policy may be found under the Application Record Retention and Reactivation section within Admissions Information
+Additional information regarding this policy may be found under the Application Record Retention and Reactivation section within Admissions Information.